Teresa Ribera: European Commissioner

 On 17 September 2024, the president of the European Commission, Ursula von der Leyen, announced the composition of the College of Commissioners for the period 2024–2029.
 In the case of Teresa Ribera, who had been proposed by the Government of Spain as commissioner, she was chosen to occupy the Competition portfolio, one of the most relevant of the commission, as well as an executive vice presidency in charge of environmental affairs, energy transition and competition.

 During her hearings for her commissioner's role, the European People's Party questioned Ribera over the management of the disastrous flash floods of October in Valencia, accusing her of ignoring the needs to update, drain and improve the Rambla del Poyo as the head of the Ministry of Environment.
 Despite this initial opposition, her appointment was approved by Parliament on 27 November 2024, assuming the office on 1 December.

 Ribera expressed support for the European Green Deal and the green transition.
 She said in an interview with El Pais: "Ursula Von der Leyen has given me a vice presidency: It's a signal that [the green agenda] remains a priority.
 Environmental transition is one of the great engines of the approaching economic and industrial transformation."
 In December 2024, Ribera warned that the commission would not postpone the ban on the sale of combustion engine cars in the EU after 2035.

 On 7 August 2025, Ribera became the first high-ranking acting member of the EC to accuse the state of Israel of committing genocide against Palestinians in the Gaza war.
 The European Commission has distanced itself from Ribera's claim that Israel is committing genocide in Gaza.

 According to a study by scientists from Utrecht University published in August 2025, the Atlantic meridional overturning circulation (AMOC) could start to collapse as early as the 2060s.
 The collapse of the AMOC would be a severe climate catastrophe, resulting in a cooling of the Northern Hemisphere.
 Ribera suggested that AMOC should be "added to the list of national security acronyms in Europe" given the serious consequences of AMOC's collapse.

+In her address at the Escuela Diplomática de Verano in Madrid in June 2026, she presented a strategic blueprint highlighting how the green transition serves as an economic necessity to strengthen EU industrial competitiveness and energy independence.
+She warned automakers in 2024 that the European Commission will not delay or roll back its planned 2035 ban on new internal combustion engine car sales.